createdotnet/API-Documentation/resources/content/blogs/blog_posts.md

 		"ID" : 3528,
 		"category_id" : [2352, 1248],
 		"title" : "Great Pubs",
-		"post" : "The Gurnards Head in Treen is a favourite.
+		"post" : "The Gurnards Head in Treen is a favorite.
 Sunday lunch is particularly good but you do need to book.
 We walked-up Cairn Galver after lunch and the views from Zennor across the peninsular to Penzance are just amazing.
 We love the fact this stretch of coastline is so wild. ", "author" : "Adam",
 		"datetime" : "2011-08-06 10:42:12",
 		"title_tag" : "Great Pubs in West Penwith",